Egyptian hieroglyphs

-The use of hieroglyphic writing arose from proto-literate symbol systems in the Early Bronze Age c. the 33rd century BC (Naqada III), with the first decipherable sentence written in the Egyptian language dating to the 28th century BC (Second Dynasty).
+The use of hieroglyphic writing derived from proto-literate symbol systems in the Early Bronze Age c. the 33rd century BC (Naqada III), with the first decipherable sentence written in the Egyptian language dating to the 28th century BC (Second Dynasty).
 Ancient Egyptian hieroglyphs developed into a mature writing system used for monumental inscription in the classical language of the Middle Kingdom period; during this period, the system used about 900 distinct signs.
 The use of this writing system continued through the New Kingdom and Late Period, and on into the Persian and Ptolemaic periods.
 Late survivals of hieroglyphic use are found well into the Roman period, extending into the 4th century AD.

-During the 5th century, the permanent closing of pagan temples across Roman Egypt ultimately resulted in the loss of fluent readers and writers in hieroglyphs.
+During the 5th century, the permanent closing of pagan temples across Roman Egypt resulted in the loss of fluent readers and writers (called scribes) in hieroglyphs.
 Despite attempts at decipherment, the nature of the script remained unknown throughout the Middle Ages and the early modern period.
 Regardless, mixture of medieval Arab (pre-Islamic) and Egyptian people kept the fascination of hieroglyphics alive.
-Scholars, spiritualists and treasure hunters like highly sought after artifacts in attempts to decode the language while also understanding the phonetic and alphabetical similarities between Coptic and Hieroglyphs.
+Scholars, spiritualists and treasure hunters collected highly sought-after artifacts in attempts to decode the language based on the phonetic and alphabetical similarities between Coptic and Hieroglyphs.
 The decipherment of hieroglyphic writing was finally accomplished in the 1820s by Jean-François Champollion, with the help of the Rosetta Stone.

 The entire Ancient Egyptian corpus, including both hieroglyphic and hieratic texts, is approximately 5 million words in length; if counting duplicates (such as the Book of the Dead and the Coffin Texts) as separate, this figure is closer to 10 million.
 The most complete compendium of Ancient Egyptian, the Wörterbuch der ägyptischen Sprache, contains 1.5–1.7 million words.